section-io/docs/content/how-tos/integrations/optidash/optidash-advanced-config.md

  This options will only be used if the LOSSY option is set to true.
 Can be a number in the range of 1 - 100.
 If the quality option is not provided it will default to "auto" where Optidash will optimize the images based on their characteristics.

+- `"compression" : "ultra"`

+Overrides `lossless` and `quality` settings and provides lower quality and smaller images even compared to the lowest `quality` setting.
+This option is only recommended for sites that do not care about the image quality and require maximise image size reduction.

 - `"cache_version" : "v1"`